checkout/frames-ios/README.md

 ## Requirements

 - iOS 10.0+
-- Xcode 9.0+
+- Xcode 12.4+
-- Swift 5.0+
+- Swift 5.3+

 ## Documentation

+Further information on using the Frames SDK is available in the [integration guide](https://docs.checkout.com/integrate/sdks/ios-sdk).

+Frames for iOS provides a convenient solution that can take the customer's sensitive information and exchange them for a secure token that can be used within Checkout.com's infrastructure.

+Frames can be integrated in 2 ways:

+1. Integrated with the UI
+Embed the fully customisable UI provided by the SDK to accept card details, customer name and billling details and exchange them for a secure token.
+(See the [`CardViewController` tab](https://docs.checkout.com/integrate/sdks/ios-sdk#iOSSDK-Step2:ImporttheiOSSDKandchooseyourapproach))

+2. Integrated without the UI
+Use the provided API to send sensitive data to the Checkout.com server and retrieve the secure token (See the [`Headless` tab](https://docs.checkout.com/integrate/sdks/ios-sdk#iOSSDK-Step2:ImporttheiOSSDKandchooseyourapproach)).

-You can find the FramesIos documentation [on this website](https://checkout.github.io/frames-ios/index.html).
+You can find the Frames API reference [on this website](https://checkout.github.io/frames-ios/index.html).

 - [Usage](https://checkout.github.io/frames-ios/usage.html)
 - [Customizing the card view](https://checkout.github.io/frames-ios/customizing-the-card-view.html)